-1,050,000 shares of Common Stock isssuable upon the exercise of warrants
+2,703,845 shares of Common Stock isssuable upon the exercise of warrants

-This prospectus relates to up to 1,050,000 shares of common stock which are issuable upon the exercise of outstanding common warrants and placement agent warrants issued in our public offering of units, pre-funded units and placement agent warrants which closed on July 18, 2017, pursuant to a prospectus dated July 14, 2017.
+This prospectus relates to up to 2,703,845 shares of common stock which are issuable upon the exercise of outstanding common warrants, prefunded warrants, and placement agent warrants issued in our public offering of units, pre-funded units and placement agent warrants which priced on February 1, 2018, pursuant to a prospectus dated January 31, 2018.

-Each common warrant is exercisable into one-twenty-fifth of a share of common stock, at an exercise price of \$10.625 per share, collectively, the common warrants.
-Common warrants became exercisable on July 18, 2017, the date of issuance, and will remain exercisable for five years from the issuance date.
-Each warrant to purchase one-twenty-fifth of a share of common stock issued to the placement agent, or collectively, the placement agent warrants, became exercisable on July 18, 2017, the date of issuance, and will remain exercisable for five years from the issuance date at an exercise price of \$12.50 per share.
+Each common warrant is exercisable into one-half share of common stock, at an exercise price of \$3.25 per share, collectively, the common warrants.
+Common warrants became exercisable on February 6, 2018, the date of issuance, and will remain exercisable for five years from the issuance date.
+Each pre-funded warrant is exercisable into one share of common stock, at an exercise price of \$0.01 per share, collectively, the pre-funded warrants.
+The pre-funded warrants have no expiration date.
+Each warrant to purchase common stock issued to the placement agent, or collectively, the placement agent warrants, became exercisable on February 6, 2018, the date of issuance, and will remain exercisable for five years from the issuance date at an exercise price of \$4.0625 per share.

-We will receive all of the proceeds from the exercise for cash of the common warrants and the placement agent warrants, which are referred to collectively as the warrants in this prospectus.
+We will receive all of the proceeds from the exercise for cash of the common warrants, pre-funded warrants, and the placement agent warrants, which are referred to collectively as the warrants in this prospectus.